Directly after the surgery.

-We see all sorts of results, especially from clients who had surgery abroad.
+We see many results, especially from clients who had surgery abroad.
 UK clinics in our experience seem to have a much lower infection rate, but it still happens.
 Make sure you take your antibiotics as advised, set your alarm and wake in the night to take your tablets.
-It’s important to your healing, and also your end results as infection can impede the finish you get on your skin.
+It’s important to your healing, and also your end results, as infection can impede the finish you get on your skin.

-When your skin has been cut, it will be red and painful and may even ooze some fluid as we discussed above.
-But a few days post surgery this should stop.
-So at this point, if this continues, you may have an infection.
+When your skin has been cut, it will be red and painful and may even ooze some fluid, as we discussed above.
+But a few days post surgery, this should stop.
+So if this continues, you may have an infection.
 Look out for:

 *Redness that is getting worse rather than improving.
 It may get bigger, becoming more painful over time and feeling more hot to the touch.
 It may also feel harder.

 *The discharge will probably be yellow or green

 *Your wound may have an odour to it